BBlue530/PatchHound/README.md

 - Works on source repos or remote and local container images
 - Supports multiple concurrent scans with worker-based processing
 - CLI for interacting with the backend
+- Exclusion of vulnerabilities in workflow that carry across versions
+- PDF summary report of the workflow

 ---